 Bill Peixoto’s parents bought 8 acres and a small house near Watsonville, CA in 1957.
 In 1965, they bought a 2.5 acre apple orchard adjacent to their property.
 When Bill’s father died in 1983, he and his brother Bob took over the small orchard adjacent to their parents’ property.
 They began replanting it with newer varieties a little bit every year.

 After 4 years, Bob had had enough of apple farming, and Bill continued on his own.
 In 1990, Bill rented a larger orchard from a family friend and began renovating with newer varieties of apples.
 He began to transition to organic in 1996, and received certification in 1999.
 Today, Bill grows over 10 varieties of organic apples on 15 acres.
 His main varieties are Fuji, Jonagold, and Pippin.

 View Larger Map

-http://www.billyboborchards.comWatsonville, Santa Cruz County, CA 90 miles Clay Loam Reservoir, Well Billy Bob Orchards is owned and managed by Bill Peixoto, who does a majority of the work on the farm by himself.
-Bill hires crews to help with pruning and harvesting, and many of his crew members return to work on the farm year after year.
-At peak seaon the farm operates with fewer than 15 employees.
-Bill’s son, Zac, assists with farmers’ market sales.
-Certified Organic by QAI since 1999 Cover Crops Hoeing and mechanical cultivation using tractor implements like the disc and weed badger Pheromone dispensers, insect traps, and use of dormant oil, which is any type of horticultural oil applied to the apple trees during their dormant season when they don’t have any foliage.
-15 acres
+http://www.billyboborchards.comWatsonville, Santa Cruz County, CA 90 miles Clay Loam Reservoir, Well Bill does most of the work on the farm, and operates with fewer than 15 employees in peak season for harvest and pruning.
+Bill’s son, Zac, assists with market sales.
+Certified Organic by QAI since 1999 Cover Crops Hoeing, mechanical cultivation Pheromone dispensers, insect traps, and dormant oil 15 acres